floatinghotpot/cordova-plugin-admob/README.md

 * Cordova 3.0, 3.5.

 Platform SDK supported:
-* iOS, using AdMob SDK for iOS, v6.8.4 (deprecated), v6.9.3 (SDK included)
+* iOS, using AdMob SDK for iOS, v6.10.0
-* Android, using Google Play Service for Android, v4.4 (replacing AdMob SDK for Android)
+* Android, using Google Play Service for Android, v4.4
-* Windows Phone, using AdMob SDK for Windows Phone 8, v6.5.11 (newly added, and SDK included)
+* Windows Phone, using AdMob SDK for Windows Phone 8, v6.5.11

 ## See Also ##
 Besides using Google AdMob, you have some other options, all working on cordova: